IDv4: Aegis

 Gateway enforcement

 Place policy in front of model and tool access without rebuilding every application workflow that needs it.
+On implemented paths, Aegis keeps bounded credentials from reaching the agent — impersonation-capable customer keys stay customer-held.

 03